Animal Products (Fees, Charges, and Levies) Regulations 2007

 double time refers to overtime hours worked by a verifier for which the verifier is entitled, by his or her employment contract, to double time rates

-establishment charges refer to charges payable in respect of any place or premises where the verification functions are performed by Authority verifiers who are permanently or semi-permanently based at the place or premises
+establishment charges refer to charges payable in respect of any place or premises where the verification functions are performed by Ministry verifiers who are permanently or semi-permanently based at the place or premises

 non-veterinary verifier means a verifier who is not a veterinarian registered under the Veterinarians Act 2005

-penal rate 1.0 means the rate for every hour of penal time worked by an employee other than hours to which penal rate 0.5 applies
+penal rate 2.0 means the rate for every hour of penal time worked by an employee other than hours to which penal rate 0.5 and 1.0 apply

-penal time refers to hours worked by a verifier for which the verifier is entitled, by his or her contract of employment, to penal rates, being hours (other than overtime) worked within a 40-hour week on a Saturday, Sunday, or statutory holiday
+penal time refers to hours worked by a verifier for which the verifier is entitled, by his or her contract of employment, to penal rates, being hours (other than overtime) worked within a 40-hour week from Monday to Sunday or on a statutory holiday

 reserve rate refers to the rate for hours worked by a reserve verifier